micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 "Arise, go up to the wealthy nation that dwells securely," says the Lord, "Which has neither gates nor bars, Dwelling alone.

 ###### 32
 Their camels shall be for booty, And the multitude of their cattle for plunder.
-I will scatter to all winds those [^k]in the farthest corners, And I will bring their calamity from all its sides," says the Lord.
+I will scatter to all winds those in the farthest corners, And I will bring their calamity from all its sides," says the Lord.

 ###### 33
 "Hazor shall be a dwelling for jackals, a desolation forever; No one shall reside there, Nor son of man dwell in it." ## Judgment on Elam